Driver

 For the 2005 season Abbelen returned to his beloved 911 and took part in eight races of the Porsche Supercup.
 Being a support race to Formula One grands prix, the series is dominated by professional racing drivers.
 Abbelen did very well in this highly environment and ended up 13th overall despite missing four races and retiring once.

 At the same time, Abbelen formed his own team Frikadelli Racing.
 Together with his girl-friend Sabine Schmitz he tackled the Langstreckenmeisterschaft VLN, held on the Nürburgring.
 The duo used a modified version of the Supercup Porsche GT3 and became fourth overall in the series’ last two races of the season.
 The amateur musician, horse rider and chopper pilot had finally arrived on the Nordschleife.
-Since then, the Frikadelli Porsche is a fixture in the VLN – where it has won eight races so far – and in the 24-hour race on the same track.
-In this endurance classic the "world’s fastest meatball” even made it to the podium in 2008.
+Since then, the Frikadelli Porsche has been an integral part of the NLS, so to speak, where a total of eight overall victories were achieved by 2021.
+In addition, there were a number of top finishes in the 24-hour race at the Nürburgring.
+In 2008, Abbelen even made it onto the podium himself.